 If you’ve been paying attention to trends in residential real estate over the past few years, chances are you’ve come across the term “iBuyer.”
-What does it mean, and why is it growing in popularity?
+After a 2020 dip in activity, the iBuyer industry is once again growing, with iBuyers purchasing more homes in the second quarter of 2021 than any other quarter.
+Why is iBuying getting so popular, and what does it mean for the home sellers?
 Let’s take a closer look.

 What is an iBuyer?